harshithgowdakt/go-kafka-producer-consumer/README.md

 # Go Kafka Producer Consumer

-A simple Go implementation of Kafka producer and consumer using the Confluent Kafka Go client.
+A Go implementation of Kafka producer and consumer using the Confluent Kafka Go client with structured logging and modern Go practices.

 ## Prerequisites